Machine-Learning-Tokyo/ML_Fairness_Ethics_Explainability/README.md

 # Fairness, Ethics, Explainability in AI and ML

+This repository provides

+- resources
+- tools
+- notebooks

+for Fairness, Ethics, Explainability in AI and ML.

+# Resources

 ## [Book] Fairness and machine learning – Limitations and Opportunities
 ### By Solon Barocas, Moritz Hardt, Arvind Narayanan